raquo/Airstream/README.md

 If you don't need lastStreamEvent, use `stream.sample(signal).map(signalCurrentValue => ???)` instead.
 Note: both of these output streams will emit only when `stream` emits, as documented in the code.
 If you want updates from signal to also trigger an event, look into the `combineWith` operator.

 If you want to get a Signal's current value without the complications of sampling, or even if you just want to make sure that a Signal is started, just call `observe` on it.
-That will add a noop observer to the signal, and return a `SignalViewer` instance which does expose `now()` and `tryNow()` methods that safely provide you with the signal's current value.
+That will add a noop observer to the signal, and return a `SignalViewer` instance which being a `StrictSignal`, does expose `now()` and `tryNow()` methods that safely provide you with its current value.

 ### Relationship between EventStream and Signal